Skip to main content

 Preference is given to events that:

-• That occur in the Wisconsin Union
+• Occur in the Wisconsin Union

 Funding from the RSO Find Your People Event Grant can be applied to: